Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/tags.md

     - A **doctrinaire** puzzle is one whose moves are all always accessible (never blocked)
     - A **bandaged** puzzle is one that is not doctrinaire, but can be unbandaged into a finite doctrinaire puzzle
     - A **jumbling** puzzle is one that cannot be unbandaged into a finite doctrinaire puzzle
-    - A **pseudodoctrinaire** puzzle is one whose moves are all always either accessible or blocked by [1-grip pieces][grip theory]
+    - A **pseudodoctrinaire** puzzle is one where the set of accessible moves of a state can be determined only from the orientations of the [1-grip pieces][grip theory]
     - A **pseudojumbling** puzzle is one that cannot be unbandaged into a finite pseudodoctrinaire puzzle
     - A **pseudobandaged** puzzle is one that is not pseudodoctrinaire, but can be unbandaged into a finite pseudodoctrinaire puzzle
-    - A **fused** puzzle is one that can be decomposed into several non-interacting puzzles
+    - A **fused** puzzle is one that can be decomposed into several non-interacting puzzles, i.e. the puzzle's state space is a [direct product] and each generator is only from one factor
     - A **trivial** puzzle is one whose state space can be expressed as a [direct product] of "line puzzles," where a "line puzzle" is a puzzle with at most two moves available from any position

     [grip theory]: https://hypercubing.xyz/theory/grip_theory/